 If one of the provided ports works on your device, then do tip us about the same.
 This will help us compile a list of devices that are confirmed to be working with the ports provided below.

-Although the port is originally compatible with current and older Pixel devices like Pixel 2 and Pixel 2016, the changes it includes are universal and should work on other devices as well.
-According to the developer, some more features will accompany in future releases.
+Although the port is originally compatible with current and older Pixel devices like Pixel 3/3a, Pixel 2 and Pixel 2016, the changes it includes are universal and should work on other devices as well.

 2. Google Camera 7.0.009 Port by Arnova8G2